How to Get Rid of Brown House Moths Naturally and Quickly

 They are attracted to light, which is how they find their way into your home.
 If you see one or two of these pests indoors, you should check for any food sources that have left out in the open.

 You should also look at any fabrics around your homes, such as clothing or furniture, and ensure they are not infested with brown house moths.
+Brown house moths also live in dark corners of closets and drawers, feeding on natural fibers, such as woolens and furs.

 Conclusion

+Brown house moths are small, brownish-grey insects found in homes.
 They can be a nuisance to homeowners as they can cause a lot of damage to clothes.
-And also have also chewed through wallpaper and carpets, which can lead to expensive repairs.
+They can even chew through wallpaper and carpets, which can lead to expensive repairs.

 Getting rid of brown house moths naturally is difficult as they are difficult to spot, and the infestation should have to go on for some time before it was noticed.